CarterSnich/firefox-xtra-compact/README.md

 # Firefox Xtra Compact

-Aiming to make Firefox more compact to give more web view area for low-screen devices.
+Aiming to make Firefox more compact to give a tiny bit more web view area for low-screen devices.

 ![window max](1.png)
 ![window floating](2.png)